 Take some time before starting to gather needed documents like 2 years of tax returns (from the two years prior), W-2 forms and records of income, records of untaxed income, bank statements, and records of savings, stocks, bonds, trusts, etc. for both the student and the parents.

 Sometimes schools may request copies of documents via the IDOC (Institutional Documentation Service).
 Completion of the CSS Profile is not as quick as the FAFSA so set aside a block of time to do it.
+Especially if you have a small business or rental properties.
 The College Board says you will need anywhere from 45 minutes to 2 hours to complete it.
-(Ouch!)
+If you have a college on your list that uses this profile, it’s worth the time and effort to get it filled out.

 3. CSS Profile deadlines can vary by university so you need to check with the school for their deadline.